BinaryExploits/be-full-stack-boilerplate/README.md

-# 🧩 BE Tech Stack Monorepo
+# 🧩 BE Full Stack Boilerplate

 A **modern full-stack TypeScript monorepo** using: